 To maximize your potential, you have to believe you can do anything.
 Scott mentioned how important it is to set big goals for yourself.
 He talked about how it can be difficult to set big goals because once you do, you have to commit to them.
 As you set out to achieve those goals, be sure to work on any baggage, such as self-confidence, low self-esteem, or fear of failure.
 Get into your photography after you conquer some of those things.
 If you go into a photo session not feeling good about yourself, how can you make others feel good about themselves?
 When you maximize your potential and start doing things at an excellent level, you will feel more inspired and more opportunities will appear.

-As you work to maximize your potential, take the time to add risk in your life and let it simmer.
-Scott recommends working on personal projects to help maintain your inspiration.
+As you work to maximize your potential, Scott recommends taking the time to add personal projects into your life and let them simmer to help maintain your inspiration.
 When you do that, it helps you change your focus and inspires and helps you to grow.
-Some suggestions to try are to find a new coach or mentor to help you get to the level you desire in your photography.
+Some suggestions to try are to find a new coach or mentor or a fellow photographer who is also looking for inspiration and connection.
+This helps you both get to the level you desire in your photography.
 When you try new things and work with new people, you start to think about shooting in a new way.